 Every fall and spring, the program holds public forums to allow doctoral students to gain confidence and mastery in public speaking, hosting events, and community outreach.
 Each fall, the program holds the Fall Ethics Forum, which is designed as a required component of the PSYD 801 Professional Identity and Ethical Practice course.
-The doctoral students present on a topic of their choosing regarding an issue relating to ethics in the field of counseling psychology.
+The event consists of a poster session with doctoral students serving as mentors for our MS in Counseling Psychology students as they prepare and present posters for the first time.
+Following the poster session, the doctoral students present on a topic of their choosing regarding an issue relating to ethics in the field of counseling psychology.
 The Ethics Forum is the first time our doctoral students are called to share their expertise with the greater Holy Family community and to serve as guides to the students in our MS program.